 Postnatal Care is Important, Too

 The increased health risks of teen pregnancy don’t end with the baby’s arrival.
 Teens are amongst the one in nine people who experience postpartum depression.
 “With this kind of depression, you may feel sad, hopeless, anxious and/or disconnected from your baby for weeks or months,” Dean says.
 “It’s nothing to be ashamed of, but it is necessary to get the support you need, when you need it.”
-Something that holds true through all facets of a pregnancy.
+Something that holds true through all facets of pregnancy.

 Dr. Gillian Dean, senior director of medical services for Planned Parenthood Federation of America